Pheonix244001/Echidna_0_to_1/README.md

 Use external calls only- Like how we use while using Foundry, create an instance of contract an work on it.
 You can perfom contract initializations through it

-`Something to note here - Ecidna doesn't runs it's test on the contracts, rather it runs it test on the test contract which may or may not inherit the system state(the contract with properties).`
+`Something to note here - Echidna doesn't runs it's test on the contracts, rather it runs it test on the test contract which may or may not inherit the system state(the contract with properties).`

 This means that you might run into a problem where you will only be able to run only those methods that are defined and not other ones (you could check that by checking coverage report)